haveisi/wi-data-center-conflict-analysis-/README.md

 # WI-data-center-conflict-analysis
-SQL + Python analysis of community conflicts around data center development in Wisconsin, focusing on energy, water, governance, and policy dynamics.
-Here is a more **professional, polished, and portfolio-ready version** of your project description:

 Data Center Conflict Analysis — Wisconsin

 Overview
 This project examines community responses and policy conflicts associated with data center development in Wisconsin using a combination of SQL and Python-based data analysis.
 The study systematically analyzes media coverage to identify key patterns in infrastructure-related conflict, with particular attention to environmental, governance, and socio-economic dimensions.